Reclining Figure 1938: Casts

-The 1938 version is only 33 cm long.
-It was enlarged in 1984 for a commission from the Oversea-Chinese Banking Corporation in Singapore to create a 9 m long bronze, Moore's largest ever sculpture.
+The 1938 version was only 33 cm long.
+It was enlarged in 1984 for a commission from the Oversea-Chinese Banking Corporation in Singapore to create a 9 m long bronze, one of Moore's largest ever sculpture.
 The original Large Reclining Figure (LH 192b) is outside the OCBC Centre in Singapore, with an artist's copy in bronze at the Henry Moore Foundation in Perry Green, Hertfordshire.
 There is also a 9 m long white fibreglass version of the enlarged sculpture, which was displayed at Kew Gardens in 2004.